ScalHive/Interview-Tasks/Trainee_level_positions/Data_Engineer/Trainee_Data_Engineer_Challenge/README.md

-All questions and discussion in issues of this project.
+All questions and discussion should be handled the project issues with corresponding TAG.

 ## Introduction